Home»Blog for Introverts/HSPs»

 »

 I took it as a sign.
-It’s time to open the door.
+It’s time to open the door, despite worries.

 I took it as a sign.
-It’s time to open the door.
+It’s time to open the door, despite worries.

-Even though it’s technically winter here (mid-February), it’s starting to feel like spring.
+Even though it’s technically winter here (mid-February), it felt like spring.
 Yet it feels strange to open up, and drop those tight winter shoulders… just… a… little… bit.

 As I kept walking, something huge flew right over my head, and I saw that it was a red-tailed hawk.
 Wow.
 Then, looking up meant I caught sight of the V-shape flock of geese in the sky.
 Another wow.
 Smiling.
 Shoulders dropping a bit more.
 All of this in a brief walk downtown.
 Unexpected.